malvikasharan/APRICOT/README.md

                         Species name (comma separated if more than one) for taxonomy id retreival
 ````
-The taxonomy ids are saved in the text file taxonomy_ids.txt in the directory named helper_files in the input folder of the main analysis directory (APRICOT_analysis).
+The taxonomy ids are saved in the text file taxonomy_ids.txt in the directory helper_files in the input folder of the main analysis directory (APRICOT_analysis).
 ````
 APRICOT_analysis
     └───├input